 Establishing a good immune system is important for your baby, as it will help your little bundle of joy stay healthy and prevent them from falling ill easily.
 The million-dollar question is, what are the nutrients that can help your baby build a strong immune system?
 You can have more foods that are rich in Vitamin B1 and Vitamin B6 foods, which will then increase the concentration of these two nutrients in your breast milk, which would eventually boost your child’s immune system.
 Not to mention Vitamin B6 helps your newborn’s brain to develop healthily too.

-Foods such as liver, cauliflower, eggs, potatoes, kale and asparagus are great sources for vitamin B1.
+Foods such as liver, cauliflower, eggs, potatoes, kale and asparagus are great sources of vitamin B1.
 Meanwhile, foods that are rich in Vitamin B6 are salmon, eggs, carrots, spinach, bananas and avocados.
 By incorporating these foods into your diet, you will be able to help your little darling grow better and healthier as well!

 Lower Risk of Allergies and Better Eyesight